-Our application of materiality
+Our application of materiality and an

-The scope of our audit was influenced by our application of materiality.
+overview of the scope of our audit The scope of our audit was influenced by our application of materiality.
 We set certain quantitative thresholds for materiality.
 These, together with qualitative considerations, helped us to determine the scope of our audit and the nature, timing and extent of our audit procedures on the individual financial statement line items and disclosures and in evaluating the effect of misstatements, both individually and on the financial statements as a whole.
 Based on our professional judgement, we determined materiality for the financial statements as a whole as follows: